 QLab can target multichannel audio files and will recognize the first 24 channels in an audio file2.

-QLab supports audio files targets at any sample rate from 8 kHz up to 192 kHz, and any bit depth from 8-bit up to 32-bit3.
+QLab supports audio file targets at any sample rate from 8 kHz up to 192 kHz, and any bit depth from 8-bit up to 32-bit3.

 Through the low-level audio frameworks built into macOS, QLab automatically and seamlessly performs any necessary sample rate and bit depth conversion on the fly to match the requirements of the audio output patch.
 This means that you do not need to choose a single sample rate and bit depth to work with; workspaces can target audio files of various rates and depths, and you can use audio outputs with various rates and depths.